 65 Yrs or older.
 The older you are the more you will qualify for on a sliding scale according to the value of your asset.

 A professional property evaluator.

 The interest charged on your loan will be determined by the length of your loan and your risk profile.
 Interest is charged on a compound basis.
-No monthly interest payments are required to be made.
+No actual interest payments need to be made by you.

 A reverse mortgage is a special type of home loan that lets you convert a portion of the equity in your home into cash.
 The equity that you built up over years of making mortgage payments can be paid to you.
 However, unlike a traditional home equity loan or second mortgage, borrowers do not have to repay the loan until the borrowers no longer use the home as their principal residence or fail to meet the obligations of the mortgage.
 You can also use a loan to purchase a primary residence if you are able to use cash on hand to pay the difference between the loan proceeds and the sales price plus closing costs for the property you are purchasing.